MatteoFalcioni/pattern_recognition/README.md

 ## Structure
 This is how the project has been divided into blocks:
-- In the [configuration](configuration.txt) file there are the hyperparameters to configurate the model.
+- In the [configuration](configuration) folder there are the hyperparameters to configurate the models.
-- In the [pretrained](pretrained) folder you can find pretrained models to use.
+- In the [pretrained](pretrained) folder you can find pretrained models to use for inference, without needing to go through training.
-- In the file [models.py](models.py) there are the RNN, LSTM and GRU classes (LSTM and GRU inherit from RNN)
+- In the file [models.py](models.py) there are the RNN, LSTM and GRU class definitions.
+- The file [data_config.py](data_config.py) contains some utility functions for data configuration and data preprocessing.
-- In the file [data_config.py](data_config.py) there are the Dataloader class and the encoder and decoder functions.
+- The file [training.py](training.py) contains the training and validation functions, and the inference function to generate text.
-- In the file [TEST_RNN.py](TEST_RNN.py) I have put the testing I have done.
-- The file [RNN.py](RNN.py) contains the main part of the code, with the training loop and the text generation loop.
+- The file [RNN.py](RNN.py) is the main script; here datasets are instantiated and training and inference are run.
 - In the file [plot.py](plot.py) there is the script to plot the results, which are contained in the [toplot](toplot) repository and rewritten after training.
+- In the file [testing.py](testing.py) I have put all the testing I have done.

 ## Theory
 Recurrent Neural Networks (RNNs) are a class of neural networks that are well-suited for sequential data, such as text.
 They have the ability to retain information from previous steps and use it to make predictions or generate new sequences.
 In this project, we explore the effectiveness of RNNs by comparing two popular variants: LSTM and GRU.
 To evaluate the performance of LSTM and GRU models, we train them on a dataset consisting of Dante's Divina Commedia.
 The models are then used to generate text that resembles the style and language of the original work.